kristinemlarson/gnssrefl/README.md

 **download_rinex** can be useful if you want to download RINEX v2 or 3 files (using the version flag) without using the reflection-specific codes.
 Sample calls:

-- *download_rinex p041 2020 6 1* downloads the data from June 1, 2020
+<CODE>download_rinex p041 2020 6 1</CODE> downloads the data from June 1, 2020

-- *download_rinex p041 2020 150 0* downloads the data from day of year 150 in 2020
+<CODE>download_rinex p041 2020 150 0</CODE> downloads the data from day of year 150 in 2020

-- *download_rinex p041 2020 150 0 -archive sopac* downloads the data from sopac archive on day of year 150 in 2020
+<CODE>download_rinex p041 2020 150 0 -archive sopac</CODE> downloads the data from sopac archive on day of year 150 in 2020

 **download_orbits** downloads orbit files.
 See -h for more information.